-Agents or brokerage teams need to import all relevant documentation and then use a document editor to drag and drop editable fields onto the documents.
+Agents or brokerage teams must import all relevant documentation and then use a document editor to drag and drop editable fields onto the documents.

-If you’ve ever prepped a document for a digital signature, you’re familiar with this process.
+If you’ve ever prepped a document for a digital signature, you’ll be familiar with this process.

 You’ll need to drag in all electronic signature and initial fields, text boxes, checkboxes, date fields, and more until the entire document is formatted correctly.

-No matter how user-friendly the interface might be, this is a necessary evil when importing documents for an online signature.
+No matter how user-friendly the interface might be, this is a laborious task when importing documents for an online signature.

 This is also the same process when preparing document templates.

-With Dotloop, you can use keyboard shortcuts to quickly copy and paste fields across your document.
+With dotloop, you can use keyboard shortcuts to copy and paste fields across your document quickly.
 This makes it easier than ever to prep a document for signing.